NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-5-workflow-configuration.md

   Run your workflow to see if it worked.

 > **Tip** <br>
-> Instead of manually changing all of the hard-coded directories in your
+> Instead of manually changing all the hard-coded directories in your
 > workflow you can use the following little `sed` command, which will do it for
 > you: `sed 's/\"results\//\"${params.resultsdir}\//g' main.nf > tmp; mv tmp
 > main.nf`.
+In case you used a parameter name other than 'resultsdir' update the
+> command accordingly.

 # Command line parameters